Button Menu

 Hip Hop Etudes - Daniel Bernard Roumain

-DePauw University Jazz Ensemble:
+DePauw University Jazz Ensemble

-Vox Animae:
+Vox Animae

-Orchestra 9-18
+Orchestra 9-17

-The DePauw University Orchestra starts the School of Music concert season in Kresge Auditorium at 3pm Sunday, September 18 with "Music for a Season Opener."
+The DePauw University Orchestra starts the School of Music concert season in Kresge Auditorium at 3 p.m Sunday, September 17 with "Music for a Season Opener."
 According to Orcenith Smith, Music Director of the Orchestra, "We are excited to channel the energy of the students into the narratives of this first concert!"
-The program will feature the powerful and mysterious romantic masterpiece by Franz Schubert, Symphony No. 8, the "Unfinished," and audience favorites like Hoe Down by Copland and Johannes Brahms' Hungarian Dance No. 6.
-The orchestra will also present American composer Anne Gebuhr's Prelude to the opera "Dietrich Bonhoeffer" and Dance Rhythms by mid-twentieth century American Wallingford Riegger.
+The program will feature the powerful and mysterious romantic masterpiece by Franz Schubert, Symphony No. 8, the "Unfinished," and audience favorites like Hoe Down by Copland and Johannes Brahms’ Hungarian Dance No. 6.
+The orchestra will also present American composer Anne Gebuhr’s Prelude to the opera "Dietrich Bonhoeffer" and Dance Rhythms by mid-twentieth century American Wallingford Riegger.
 The one-hour concert is free and open to the public.

 DePauw University Orchestra

-Sunday, September 18 • 3 PM • Kresge Auditorium
+Sunday, September 17 • 3 PM • Kresge Auditorium

-Band 10-30
+Band 10-8

-University Band and String Orchestra
+University Band and Orchestra Strings

-Sunday, October 30 • 3 PM • Kresge Auditorium
+Sunday, October 8 • 3 PM • Kresge Auditorium

 Join us for a combined concert from the DePauw University Band and the String Orchestra!
 More info coming soon!

-Choir 11-3
+Choir 11-2

 DePauw University Choirs